regorxxx/Search-by-Distance-SMP/README.md

 ![Animation12](https://user-images.githubusercontent.com/83307074/116776801-073aba80-aa5a-11eb-8f3f-82e02ccf265e.gif)

 ## Note about editing 'helpers/music_graph_descriptors_xxx.js' or user file
-Graph behavior, new genres or substitutions may be tweaked by the use.
+Graph behavior, new genres or substitutions may be tweaked by the user.
 Changes to the descriptors may be added to an user file instead of editing the original descriptor: 'helpers/music_graph_descriptors_xxx_user.js'.
 Check sample for more info.

 ### Also integrates
  1. [Music-Graph](https://github.com/regorxxx/Music-Graph): An open source graph representation of most genres and styles found on popular, classical and folk music.